harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/multiple-argo-to-single-harness.md

   - /docs/continuous-delivery/gitops/multiple-argo-to-single-harness
 ---

-In this topic, learn how to manage a Bring Your Own Argo CD (BYOA) setup in Harness.

-## Bring Your Own Argo CD (BYOA)

-You can import an existing Argo CD setup and its entities into Harness GitOps.
-We call this Bring Your Own Argo CD (BYOA).
+This topic describes how to import your existing Argo CD configuration into Harness GitOps as a Bring Your Own Argo CD (BYOA) setup.

 In addition, when you install the Harness GitOps Agent in your existing Argo CD cluster as part of BYOA, you can map Argo CD projects to Harness projects.
-Harness imports all the Argo CD project entities (applications, clusters, repos, and so on) and create them in Harness automatically.
+Harness imports all the Argo CD project entities (applications, clusters, repos, etc.) and creates them in Harness automatically.

 Also, whenever new entities are created in the mapped Argo CD projects, they are added to Harness automatically.

-With a non-BYOA setup, Harness installs and manages Argo CD for you when you install a Harness GitOps Agent.
+With a standard Harness GitOps Agent installation (non-BYOA), Harness can install and manage Argo CD for you.
+This scenario is different than a BYOA where you are importing an existing Argo CD configuration into Harness GitOps.

-For more information on how to create a non-BYOA setup, go to [Install a Harness GitOps Agent](/docs/continuous-delivery/gitops/use-gitops/install-a-harness-git-ops-agent.md).
+For more information, go to [Install a Harness GitOps Agent](/docs/continuous-delivery/gitops/use-gitops/install-a-harness-git-ops-agent).

 ### Mapping existing Argo CD projects across different Harness scopes

-To map Argo CD projects to Harness projects, you need to install the Harness GitOps Agent at the Harness account or organization level.
-Then you can map the Argo CD projects to any of the Harness projects in the account or organization.
+To map Argo CD projects to Harness projects, you need to install the Harness GitOps Agent from the Harness account or organization level.
+Then you can map the Argo CD projects to any of the Harness projects in the account or organizations.

 If you install the GitOps Agent at the Harness project level, you can only map to the current project.

-In the following example, we will install the GitOps Agent at the Harness account level.
+The following example installs the GitOps Agent at the Harness account level. the Harness account level.

 ## Installing a GitOps Agent in an existing Argo CD setup (BYOA)